CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-06.md

       ![](./media/image-59.png)

-1. You are navigated to the [Content Safety Studio](https://contentsafety.cognitive.azure.com/).
-Select the **Settings** icon in the top navigation menu.
+1. You will be navigated to the [Azure AI | Content Safety Studio](https://contentsafety.cognitive.azure.com/) page.
+Select the **Settings** icon located in the top navigation menu.

      ![](./media/image-51.png)

-1. Make sure the Content Safety resources are created.
+1. Make sure the **Content Safety resources** are created.

       ![](./media/image-55.png)